awsdocs/amazon-pinpoint-developer-guide/doc-source/analytics-permissions.md

 + *projectId* is the identifier for the project that’s associated with the journey\.
 + *journeyId* is the identifier for the journey that you want to provide access to\.

-For a complete list of Amazon Pinpoint API actions that you can use in IAM policies, see [IAM Policies for Amazon Pinpoint Users](permissions-actions.md)\.
+For a complete list of Amazon Pinpoint API actions that you can use in IAM policies, see [Amazon Pinpoint Actions for IAM Policies](permissions-actions.md)\.
 For detailed information about creating and managing IAM policies, see the [IAM User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/)\.